jekymin8232/vitalguardai-com/README.md

 **I respectfully hope that any collaboration will recognize this reality and support a path toward genuine independence, enabling the continued development of offline AI at the highest international standards.**

+I welcome opportunities for collaboration in any form.

+As a South Korean national, I am not currently considering relocation abroad due to the nature of my work and ongoing commitments.
+Therefore, I generally prefer remote collaboration whenever possible.

 ## Partnerships

 **For partnership and collaboration inquiries:**